Formulation-ready brief for Myles

 affron® saffron

-Positive mood, emotional well-being, stress resilience.
+Supports positive mood, emotional well-being, relaxation, and stress resilience.

 Suntheanine® L-theanine

-Calm focus, relaxation without drowsiness.
+Supports calm focus and relaxation without drowsiness.

 Amla extract